Study: Teens highly at risk for car accidents during night driving

 New research, which shows that a disproportionate number of teen car crashes occur at night, supports greater restriction of night driving among teens.

-Statistics regarding teenage drivers and car accidents are enough to alarm any parent in Marietta.
+Statistics regarding teenage drivers and car accidents are enough to alarm any parent in Georgia.
 According to the Centers for Disease Control and Prevention, teenagers between ages 16 and 19 have a much greater crash risk than drivers of all other ages.
 Next to older drivers, they are almost three times likelier to experience fatal accidents.
 Furthermore, although they represent just 14 percent of all drivers, teens incur 28 to 30 percent of all costs related to car accident injuries.

 This alarming pattern is likely due to a complex mix of variables.
 However, night driving may be one factor that contributes significantly to the high risk of serious or catastrophic car accidents that teenagers face, according to new research.